Health Insurance Portability and Accountability Act

 - Receive a written notice of how we may use your health information

-HIPAA requires healthcare providers like The University of Kansas Hospital to follow certain rules to protect the privacy of patients' health information.
+HIPAA requires healthcare providers like The University of Kansas Health System to follow certain rules to protect the privacy of patients' health information.
 For instance, The University of Kansas Health System employees are not allowed to access information on patients unless they need the information to perform their jobs.
 Employees have received training on how to protect patient information, whether that information is spoken, on paper or kept in a computer.

 The University of Kansas Health System is participating in this effort along with the majority of other healthcare providers in the United States.
 Compliance with the HIPAA privacy rule is important to continuing our tradition of patient confidentiality.